sammy007/open-ethereum-pool/README.md

 ### Features

+**This pool is being further developed to provide an easy to use pool for Ethereum miners.
+A stable release of the pool is expected soon and we encourage testing and bug submissions.**

 * Support for HTTP and Stratum mining
 * Detailed block stats with luck percentage and full reward
 * Failover geth instances: geth high availability built in
 * Modern beautiful Ember.js frontend
 * Separate stats for workers: can highlight timed-out workers so miners can perform maintenance of rigs
-* JSON-API for stats, miners can use for rigs maintenance automation (rig rebooting for example)
+* JSON-API for stats

-**This pool is being further developed to provide an easy to use pool for Ethereum miners.
-A stable release of the pool is expected soon and we encourage testing and bug submissions.**

 #### Proxies